ChristinEaliyas/cybergaurd/README.md

-# Cyber Threat Intelligence Text Classification Model
+# Crime Classification NLP Model

 This repository provides instructions on running inference on a pre-trained classification model for cyber threat intelligence.
 The model is fine-tuned to classify text data into specific categories related to cyber threats.